 In this environment, Root Cause partnered with the W.K.
-Kellogg Foundation (WKKF), the U.S. Small Business Administration, and Justine Petersen to evaluate the Aspire Entrepreneurship Initiative, a small business pilot program for parents who are returned citizens.
+Kellogg Foundation (WKKF) and Justine Petersen to evaluate the Aspire Entrepreneurship Initiative, a small business pilot program for parents who are returned citizens.
 The purpose of this pilot was to demonstrate an alternate path to economic security for returned citizens who are parents of young children and challenged in obtaining family-sustaining traditional employment.
 The program was designed to help such individuals start or grow a business to earn a family-sustaining income and strengthen their ability to support their children’s well-being.

 Nearly 200 small business owners, nearly three-quarters (73%) of whom identified as Black or African-American, participated in the Aspire pilot over three years.
 Their businesses spanned a wide range of industries including cosmetology, children’s entertainment, landscaping, contracting and home improvement, financial investments, real estate, auto mechanics and roadside assistance, tutoring, retail, fashion, and health and wellness.